Data Mapper Component

-A few scenarios lend themselves particularly well to using the Data Mapper Icon Data Mapper component:
+A few scenarios lend themselves particularly for using the Data Mapper component:

 About the Configuration Window